 Rasam can be had like a soup or as an appetizer drink.
 It can also be served with steamed rice along with a side vegetable dish and with sambar.
 You can also have idli or vada with rasam.

-How to make Rasam
+How to make Rasam Recipe

 I have explained the making of the recipe in three parts.
-The first part includes making the tamarind pulp, the second part shows grinding the spices, and the third part details the method of making rasam.
+The first part includes making the tamarind water, the second part shows grinding the spices, and the third part details the method of making rasam.

 1. Soak 1 lemon sized tamarind (approx 1 tablespoon tightly packed seedless tamarind) in ½ cup warm water for 20 to 30 mins.